 Unfortunately, most of Alaska, some of Maine, Western Virginia, and some of the Western US do not have access to the 4G coverage, but the provider offers LTE across 2.4 million square miles of land.

 T-Mobile LTE only happens to cover 1.4 million miles.
-So yes, Verizon has a greater amount of coverage in comparison to T-Mobile, making Verizon the clear winner in this category.
+So yes, Verizon has a greater amount of coverage in comparison to the available T-Mobile coverage, making Verizon the clear winner in this category.

 T-Mobile vs Verizon Customer Service